-Persons with weakened immune systems are often advised to give up their pets to avoid getting various diseases from the animals.
+Persons with weakened immune systems may be advised to give up their pets to avoid getting diseases from the animals.
 Persons in this category include those who take high doses of steroids and others who have:

-However, many patients decide to keep their pets.
-Therefore, the patient and their family must be aware of the potential risk for diseases that can be passed from animals to humans.
+If you decide to keep your pet, you and your family must be aware of the risk of diseases that can be passed from animals to humans.
+Here are some tips:

 Tips if you have a dog or cat:

 For more information on pet-related infections, contact your veterinarian or the Humane Society in your area.

 AIDS patients and pets; Bone marrow transplant patients and pets; Chemotherapy patients and pets